Oran Hurling Club: 2016

-On 29 October 2016, Oran won the senior hurling final in a sequel to the first of the two clashes between the two hurling giants of Roscommon.
-Oran who trailed for most of the game kept ticking the scoreboard ticking with King Jerry Fallon on the frees.
+On 29 October 2016, Oran won the senior hurling final against Four Roads.
 In the last minute of stoppage time Oran trailed by a point.
 Oran had just earned a free on their own 21 yard line.
-Against a 50 km wind, King Gerry struck a waterlogged sliotar over the bar against all odds.
+Against a 50 km wind, Jerry Fallon scored a point.
 The game was drawn and extra time ensued.
-Right from the off, Oran took the game by the scruff of the neck and scored 2 goals and 3 points against Four Roads.
+Right from the off, Oran scored 2 goals and 3 points against Four Roads.
 Oran led by 9 points and had made a 10-point turn around since Four Roads last score.
 The 8 in a row champions were denied their ninth trophy by the Oran side.